Winter the dolphin, star of ‘Dolphin Tale,’ is critically ill - NewsBreak

 The aquarium will be closed to the public Friday “to focus that vital care for Winter and create the best possible environment for her medical team,” the statement said.
 The facility plans to reopen on Saturday at 10 a.m.

-Powell said earlier this week that Winter’s caretakers were going to do everything they “possibly can to make sure she gets the correct treatment.”
+Powell said earlier this week that Winter’s caretakers were going to do everything they “possibly can to make sure she gets the correct treatment.”‘Calm before the storm’: Measles could come roaring back, CDC and WHO warn

 Winter made national headlines in 2005 when she was rescued off the Florida coast and taken to the Clearwater Marine Aquarium.
 The bottlenose dolphin had become entangled in a crab trap line and lost her tail.
 She later received a prosthetic replacement.